cookbrothersconstruction/documentation/Employment Hero/Helpdesk Articles/How to Login.md

 ### Through the Employment Hero swag app.

 1. Download the swag app from the google play store or the app store on iphone.
+2. You would have set a passcode when you first signed into the app so enter this now.